minishift/minishift/README.md

 * A recent Go distribution (>1.6)
 * If you're not on Linux, you'll need a Docker installation
-* Minikube requires at least 4GB of RAM to compile, which can be problematic when using docker-machine
+* Minishift requires at least 4GB of RAM to compile, which can be problematic when using docker-machine

 ### Build Instructions